 East Sacramento Pedestrian Accident Lawyer

-Look around at any intersection, and you’ll see pedestrians walking with cars driving by only feet away.
+Look around at any intersection, and you’ll see pedestrians walking with cars driving only feet away.
 Not all drivers use the caution that is needed in this situation.
 It is little wonder then that out of all accidents, 13 percent involve a pedestrian.
 Nearly 6,000 of these accidents are fatal, and approximately 150,000 walkers suffer injuries annually.
 The majority of the accidents occur after sundown (68 percent), with only 32 percent happening in the daylight hours.

 Pedestrian dangers affect people of all ages, although the distribution is anything but equal.
 Roughly 19 percent of all fatal childhood injuries are due to a pedestrian accident.
 At the opposite end of the age spectrum, 79 percent of pedestrian deaths involve older walkers.City Infrastructure Is Part of the Problem

 It is important to note that the time limit for filing this type of claim is much different from that of other personal injury lawsuits.
 For instance, the claimant must file the initial administrative claim within six months of the accident.
 The city then has 45 days to either deny the claim or approve it.
 If the city denies the claim, the claimant has six months to file a lawsuit against the city.
-On the other hand, if the city does not respond, then the claimant has 2 years to file a lawsuit.
+On the other hand, if the city does not respond, the claimant has 2 years to file a lawsuit.

 It stands to reason that the faster a vehicle is traveling, the greater the injury the pedestrian suffers.
 Studies show that the risk of pedestrian injury at 17.1 mph is 10 percent.
 At 24.9 mph, the risk escalates to 25 percent, and at 40 mph, it reaches 75 percent.
 By the time the driver is traveling at 48.1 mph, the risk of severe injury or death reaches 90 percent.